ctrf-io/github-test-reporter/report-showcase.md

 ## Summary Report

-### Description
+### ℹ️ Description

-A table showing the summary of the test results.
+> This report provides a quick summary of the test results, displayed in a concise table format.
+Use it to get an overview of test statuses, including passed, failed, skipped, pending, and other categories.

+---

 | **Tests 📝** | **Passed ✅** | **Failed ❌** | **Skipped ⏭️** | **Pending ⏳** | **Other ❓** | **Flaky 🍂** | **Duration ⏱️** |
 | --- | --- | --- | --- | --- | --- | --- | --- |